philipwlewis/bios0030wk2/README.md

  - if command
  - if ... else command
  - if ... elif ... else commands

  - program flow in an if command

-the while loop
+ - using a while loop
  - break from a while loop
  - infinite while loops

  - when to use while loop vs for loops

 ### Topic 3: editing and debugging in JupyterLab

+- tabbing code sections
+- copying code cells
+- super cursor
+- autocompletion

+- using print commands
+- adding comments
+- using JupyterLab debugger
+- adding logging commands (optional output to monitor code activity)

 ### Topic 4: introduction to functions